isaac-chung/isaac-chung.github.io/src/pages/index.md

 </center>

 ## Hi!👋 I'm Isaac.
-I’m a Machine Learning / Research Engineer.
-I work remotely in EMEA, currently based in Tallinn, Estonia.

-I help build and maintain multi-modal retrieval systems on the [Clarifai](https://www.clarifai.com/) AI platform.
-These days I’m working on improving our vector search capabilities and enabling new generative AI tech in production.
-Previously, I led custom enterprise solution development for visual search and multi-modal AI use cases.
+I am currently a Senior Research Engineer at Clarifai, where I work on improving our vector search capabilities and enabling new generative AI tech in production.
+Previously, I led custom enterprise solution development for visual search, built multi-modal retrieval systems, and helped maintain ML inference systems for LLMs and computer vision models.
+I have spoken at various Python and ML conferences in Europe.
 Our stack includes Python, Docker, Kubernetes, PostgreSQL, and Go.

-My background is in Aerospace Engineering and Machine Learning and I've obtained undergraduate and graduate degrees from the University of Toronto.
+My background is in Aerospace Engineering and Machine Learning and I hold undergraduate and graduate degrees from the University of Toronto.

+I work remotely in Europe, currently based in Tallinn, Estonia.

 ## Talks, Conferences, and Papers
 * 2024 PyCon LT (Vilnius, Lithuania): [Speed up open source LLM-serving with llama-cpp-python](https://pycon.lt/2024/talks/DHBLXW) | [Slides](https://drive.google.com/file/d/1obze3UXqRgNakPIadt-cvlzMwGjfVK-G/view?usp=sharing) | [Github](https://github.com/isaac-chung/llama-cpp-python-chat)